Raviteja219/Demo/README.md

 # Demo

-This repo is a demo project.
+This repository is a demo project.